User Guide Cancel

 Add, remove, and convert layer styles

-• To convert merged layer styles into editable layer styles, select one or more layers and choose Layer > Layer Styles > Convert To Editable Styles.
+• To convert merged layer styles into editable layer styles, select one or more layers and select Layer > Layer Styles > Convert To Editable Styles.

-• To add a layer style to selected layers, choose Layer > Layer Styles, and choose a layer style from the menu.
+• To add a layer style to selected layers, select Layer > Layer Styles and then a layer style from the menu.

-• To remove a layer style, select it in the Timeline panel and press Delete.
+• To remove a layer style, select it in the Timeline panel and use Delete.

-• To remove all layer styles from selected layers, choose Layer > Layer Styles > Remove All.
+• To remove all layer styles from selected layers, select Layer > Layer Styles > Remove All.

 When a layer style is applied to a vector layer—such as a text layer, a shape layer, or a layer based on an Illustrator footage item—visual elements that apply to the edges of the contents of the layer apply to the outlines of the vector objects, such as text characters or shapes.
 When a layer style is applied to a layer based on a non-vector footage item, the layer style applies to the edges of the layer’s bounds or masks.